“Let them come on foot with handcarts or wheelbarrows; let them gird up their loins and walk through, and nothing shall hinder or stay them.”

 In 1856, a series of poor harvests left the church with only a meager fund to help immigrants buy wagons and oxen, and church leaders looked for less expensive ways to move poor immigrants.
-As a result, Brigham Young announced on October 29, 1855 a handcart system by which the church would provide carts to be pulled by hand across the Mormon Trail.
-Young believed that with their carts and 90 days’ rations the travelers could make the long journey to Utah Territory within 70 days, covering about 18 miles each day.
+As a result, Brigham Young announced on October 29, 1855, a handcart system by which the church would provide carts to be pulled by hand across the Mormon Trail.
+Young believed that with their carts and 90 days’ rations, the travelers could make the long journey to Utah Territory within 70 days, covering about 18 miles daily.
 This was less time than it took to travel in a covered wagon, which averaged about 73 days.

 Ten handcart companies would make the trek during the four years the plan was in operation.
-These migrations included some 3,000 Mormon converts from England, Wales, Scotland and Scandinavia in about 650 handcarts.
+These migrations included about 3,000 Mormon converts from England, Wales, Scotland, and Scandinavia in about 650 handcarts.

 The carts were pulled from Iowa City, Iowa, a distance of 1,300 miles, or from Florence (Omaha), Nebraska which was 1,030 miles.
-Each cart carried 400 to 500 pounds of foodstuffs, bedding, clothing, and cooking utensils, and needed two able-bodied people to pull it.
+Each cart carried 400 to 500 pounds of foodstuffs, bedding, clothing, and cooking utensils and needed two able-bodied people to pull it.
 Five people were assigned to each cart.
 Adults could take only 17 pounds of baggage, and children were allowed 10 pounds each.
-Families with small children traveled in covered or family carts which had stronger axles made of iron.
+Families with small children traveled in covered or family carts with stronger iron axles.

 Handcart company captains were men with leadership and trail experience.
 Each company included a few ox-drawn commissary and baggage wagons, at least one per twenty carts.
 Wagons or carts carried large public tents, one for every 20 people.
 Captains of 100 people had charge of five tent groups.